Close Banner

 Everything to Know About Universal Studios Hollywood's Studio Tour - Studio Tour

 Before it was a theme park, Universal Studios Hollywood was a giant studio property (known as the Taylor Estate) — purchased by a German American immigrant named Carl Laemmle in 1914.
 Even in its early days, a simpler version of the Studio Tour was available for guests wanting to visit the "Movie City."
-At that time, the tour included a Western stunt show, the demolition of a bridge and a simulated flash flood, which served as the foundational pillars of the tour.
+At that time, the tour included a Western stunt show, the demolition of a bridge and a simulated flash flood.
+Those served as the foundational pillars of the tour.
 For 25 cents, guests sat in outdoor bleachers cheering on the actors filming on set.
 The unwanted noise from the crowds caused the lot to close its gates for three decades!

 In the 50s and 60s, the studio lot faced financial hardships due to the rise of television.
 As a result, the studio lot charged Hollywood tour bus companies to drive onto the property as a way to increase revenues.
 Soon after, NBCUniversal purchased the lot, and a permanent studio tour was established.
 It wasn't until 1964 that the studio lot was transformed into an amusement park, boasting the first official version of the studio tour!
 Despite some hiccups in creating it, the attraction quickly became a success.
 At the time, the tram tour lasted about 90 minutes and included a make-up show and a stop at the studio commissary (to encourage guests to purchase lunch).
 Eventually, to keep up with popular demand, Universal expanded by purchasing the land that now forms the Upper Lot of the park.

 Some of the original Frog-Favorite attractions were the Submarine Attack, the Avalanche, the Runaway Train, the Burning House, the Ice Tunnel and the Battle of Galactica.
 Although many of these early attractions in the tour did not stand the test of time, such as the King Kong Encounter, some famous attractions from the past are still a part of the Studio Tour today.
-This includes the Flash Flood, the Collapsing Bridge, Amity Island from "Jaws" and Earthquake.
+This includes the Flash Flood, Amity Island from "Jaws" and Earthquake.

 Universal Studio Tour Queue and Wait Times